Polar night: Polar twilight

 As mentioned, a location experiencing polar night does not mean that the location will be in full darkness; in most cases, due to sunlight being refracted over the horizon, a location experiencing polar night will actually be in one of the various phases of polar twilight.
 As in locations experiencing daylight, the middle of the day will typically be the brightest time in locations experiencing polar twilight.

 For example, a typical day during civil polar twilight in Vadsø, Norway will begin with night, astronomical twilight, nautical twilight, and civil twilight in that order (with each successive phase including more light than the last).
 Following civil twilight, the day will progress through the other phases in the opposite order (nautical twilight, then astronomical twilight, then night to end the day).

 Civil polar twilight

-Civil polar twilight occurs at latitudes above 72°34' North or South, where the Sun will be below the horizon all day on the winter solstice, but by less than 6° at solar noon.
+Civil polar twilight occurs at latitudes roughly between 67° 24' and 72° 34' North or South, where the Sun will be below the horizon all day on the winter solstice, but by more than true altitude of 50' and less than 6° at solar noon.
 There is then no true daylight at the solar culmination, only civil twilight.
 During civil polar twilight, there is still enough light for most normal outdoor activities at midday because of light scattering by the upper atmosphere and refraction.
 However, during dense cloud cover, places like the coast of Finnmark (about 70°) in Norway will experience a "day" that is darker than usual.
 Street lamps may therefore remain on even at midday, and a person looking at a window from within a brightly lit room might still be able to see their reflection, as the level of outdoor illuminance will be below that of many illuminated indoor spaces.